TedTschopp/tschopp.net/_posts/Drafts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Power: Broadcast Power

 The Broadcast Power Charger is a device that works on Broadcast Power exclusively.
-When in functioning state, the unit is capable of recharging Hydrogen Power Cells, Chemical Power Cells, and Solar Power Cells (although these are more commonly recharged by a Solar Recharger).
-Atomic Power Cells and UPCs may not be recharged by this unit.
+When in functioning state, the unit is capable of recharging H-Cells, C-Cells, and S-Cells (although these are more commonly recharged by a Solar Recharger).
+F-Cells, A-Cells, and N-Cells may not be recharged by this unit.
 Recharging takes 4 hours for each battery (all types).

 ## Broadcast Power Station (BPS)